monsoonmaelstrom/book2/book2.md

 I shrug.
 “I don’t want to talk about it.”

-“I didn’t say he wants to talk about it,” Alex says.
+“I didn’t say he wants to talk about it,” Alex responds.
 “I said he wants to talk *to* you, sis.
 There’s a difference.”

 “Is there?
 I can’t imagine what else he would want to talk about.”